Skip to main content

 Tree of Life Reconstruction

 Sequences for the same gene from each sample were aligned with UPP (Nguyen et al., 2015) and gene trees built with Fast Tree (Price et al., 2010).
 The navigable Tree of Life presented here was estimated with ASTRAL III (Zhang et al, 2018) from these gene trees described above and rooted with a set of gymnosperm species.
 The tree is annotated with local posterior probabilities (LPP) as indicators of branch support.
-Full details are given by Baker et al. (2022).

 References